RichardGo9000/CoffeeMath/README.md

 - [ ] create a lightmode that is light blue and a darkmode
 - [ ] add a stylesheet from javascript that contains more advances css
 - [ ] have a basic css stylesheet in index.html for older browsers

+Content Improvements:
+- [ ] add difficulty level
+  - [ ] (answer in integers, one half, one quarter,  one decimal place, 2 decimal places 3 decimal places etc)
+  - [ ] begin with small numbers 1-9, then 2 then 3 digit numbers
+  - [ ] start with positive numbers then include negative numbers

 Subjects to add:
 - [ ] percentile